Best Supplements for Perimenopause That Actually Help

 A Word on Bloodwork

-Before you go nuclear on supplements, get real bloodwork.
-A full panel including ferritin (not just hemoglobin), vitamin D, B12, thyroid (TSH, free T3, free T4, antibodies), and a hormone panel if your symptoms warrant it.
+Before going nuclear on supplements, get real bloodwork.
+A full panel including ferritin (not just hemoglobin), vitamin D, B12, thyroid (TSH, free T3, free T4, antibodies), and a hormone panel if symptoms warrant it.
 Supplementing in the dark is inefficient.
 Supplementing based on data is targeted.

 I wrote about iron deficiency signs women often miss because ferritin in particular is routinely missed, and low ferritin can mimic or worsen perimenopause symptoms (fatigue, hair loss, brain fog, anxiety).
 If you haven't had ferritin specifically tested, that's a great place to start.